Mike Evans Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Matchup vs. Indianapolis

-- Against the Colts, Evans racked up 61 receiving yards in only career matchup, 7.5 fewer than his over/under for Sunday's game.
+- Against the Colts, Evans collected 61 receiving yards in single career matchup, 7.5 fewer than his over/under for Sunday's game.

-- Evans caught a touchdown pass in that outing against the Colts.
+- Evans caught a touchdown pass in that contest against the Colts.

 - Note: Evans' stats vs. Colts date back to 2016.